linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ```

 ### Conclusion
-By following these steps, you have successfully implemented **Two-Factor

- Authentication (2FA)** for SSH on your Ubuntu server using both **Duo Security** and **Twilio OTP** via **Call or SMS**.
+By following these steps, you have successfully implemented **Two-Factor Authentication (2FA)** for SSH on your Ubuntu server using both **Duo Security** and **Twilio OTP** via **Call or SMS**.
 Now, your SSH logins are secured by **Twilio OTP** for phone verification and **Duo 2FA** for push/SMS passcode authentication.

 This configuration ensures that **Twilio OTP** is verified first (via **Call** or **SMS**), followed by **Duo 2FA** for added security.

 ---

 ### Notes:
-- Ensure you’re using the correct path (/lib64/security or /lib/security) depending on your system architecture.
+- Ensure you’re using the correct path (`/lib64/security` or `/lib/security`) depending on your system architecture.
 - If Duo push notifications or Twilio OTP calls/SMS are not triggering correctly, verify the configuration files and ensure API credentials are accurate.
 - To test the system, attempt SSH login from another machine and verify that both Twilio and Duo authentication steps are properly triggered.

-This guide eliminates manual keyboard interaction by automatically handling OTP verification through Twilio and Duo
+This guide eliminates manual keyboard interaction by automatically handling OTP verification through Twilio and Duo.